Frequently Asked Questions on Copyright

 Choose an open access publication option.
 Some journal and book publishers offer both traditional publication and open access publication.
 The open access option may require an author publication fee or may offer reduced royalty rates to authors but allow the author to retain copyright.
 Check publishers’ websites to see whether they offer open access publishing and what the terms of this option are.

 Publish in an open access journal.
-Open access journals general allow operate on the principle that authors retain copyright and assign a non-exclusive license for publication of the work.
+Open access journals generally operate on the principle that authors retain copyright and assign a non-exclusive license for publication of the work.
 Consult the Directory of Open Access Journals, an online directory of high quality, open access, peer-reviewed journals.

 Negotiate with the publisher.
 Raise the issue with the publisher prior to signing a publication agreement and try to negotiate retention of copyright in the agreement.